All Episodes

 We are trying to spread democracy, Obama.

-So I guess we need to ask Obama if he opposes the Kosovo campaign.
+So I guess we need to ask Obama if he opposes the Kosovo campaign or the spread of democracy.

 The desire of these countries to have some relationship with NATO.

-And I asked these questions last hour because the Obama campaign is trying to make they got nothing else going on.
+And I asked these questions last hour because the Obama campaign is trying to make, they got nothing else going on.

-They're in such disarray, there's panic that has settled in over Obama's loss of a lead in the polls, and they're trying to make hay out of a stupid story about McCain not knowing how many homes he has.
+There's panic that has settled in over Obama's loss of a lead in the polls, and they're trying to make hay out of a stupid story about McCain not knowing how many homes he has.

 He doesn't have any.

-They are his wife.
+They are his wife's.

 He doesn't own any of them.